lannah2/MCA-2024/README.md

 Descriptive Data

-The Hamilton official website does not contain any descriptive data about the songs, however Spotify contains the
+The Hamilton official website does not contain any descriptive data about the song, however Spotify contains the:
 - Song title (Satisfied)
 - Album title (Hamilton Original Broadway Cast Recording)
 - Artist (Renee Elise Goldsberry)